tbensky/3dprinted-mask/README.md

 ### Part VI: Filter
 This is the part with the most debate out there: what material to use as a filter.
-Whatever you use, you only need a piece a bit larger than the plastic filter holder, like this:
+Whatever you use, you only need a piece a bit larger than the plastic filter holder you printed, like this:

 <p align="center">
    <img src="https://github.com/tbensky/3dprinted-mask/blob/master/filter_fit.JPG">